types of octopus

 Photo by Elias Levy on Wikimedia Commons licensed under CC BY-SA 2.0 (Cropped from original)

-Fun Fact: The Mimic Octopus, as its name indicates, can modify its color, shape, and movement to imitate creatures like venomous lionfish and sea snakes.
+Fun Fact: The Mimic Octopus, as its name indicates, can modify its color, shape, and movement to imitate creatures like mantis shrimp, venomous lionfish, giant crabs and sea snakes.

-The Mimic Octopus has fascinated scientists since its discovery in 1998.
+Mimic Octopuses have fascinated scientists since their discovery in 1998.
 This octopus lives along the Indonesian coastline and can perform up to fifteen transformations3.
 Check out their mindblowing transformation here.

 5. Blue-Ringed Octopus (Hapalochlaena lunulata)